dowjones/opensearch-blog/BLOG.md

 We now have the distributed tracing pipeline.
 It is time to start an application that generates traces and exports it to agents.
 Depending on your application code and whether you want to do manual or automatic instrumentation, the [Open Telementry Instrumentation Docs](https://opentelemetry.io/docs/) should get you started.

-Since in our setup Otel agents are running as daemonset, we will be sending the traces to the agent on the same host(worker-node).
+Since in our setup OTEL agents are running as daemonset, we will be sending the traces to the agent on the same host(worker-node).
 To get the host IP, we can set the HOST_IP environment variable via the [Kubernetes downwards API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/#capabilities-of-the-downward-api). and then reference it in our instrumentation as the destination address.

-Make sure you are injecting the HOST_IP environment variable in your application manifest :
+Make sure you are injecting the HOST_IP environment variable in your application manifest:

 ```
 env: